eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 In this use case, the User is utilizing the Wallet Unit for identification purposes in proximity scenarios.
-The User is concerned about sharing personal data in proximity, while the User's objectives include identifying themselves to services requiring user identification and maintaining control over their personal data sharing.
+The User is concerned about sharing personal data in proximity, while the User's objectives include identifying themselves to services requiring User identification and maintaining control over their personal data sharing.

 This topic explores high-level requirements related to User